spooky0/Elstinko-s-Minecraft-Fish-Bot/README.md

-All donations help me keep this bot up to date!

 Important Notes:

 You will not be able to use your computer for other tasks while this bot runs, it requires the game to be in focus and have access to your mouse.